Tyrn/wei/the-insider-en.typ

 do it?"

      Stephen  Sigel  swallowed.
 19% interest was a  very  sweat  deal.
-The Federation bonds had 7% interest rate,  the Earth Bonds - 7.5%.
+The Federation bonds had 7% interest rate,  the Earth Bonds---7.5%.
 Though, the Weian  Empire finances were, no doubt, in a way worse state than the Earth's finances, the bank would've considered 16% to be quite a decent number.